Stop the Cigar Lobbyists' Back Room Deal

 In this case, the parasites are being pushed by the tobacco industry to make it easier for them to market and sell their products to kids.

 How would they do it?
-Well, the industry wants to stop a new rule from the Food and Drug Administration (FDA) that gives FDA the authority to protect our health from e-cigarettes, cigars, little cigars, hookah and other tobacco products.
+Well, the industry wants to stop a rule from the Food and Drug Administration (FDA) that gives FDA the authority to protect our health and our kids from e-cigarettes, cigars, little cigars, hookah and other tobacco products.

 But because the tobacco industry has gotten away without being accountable to anyone for so many years – thanks in large part to their buddies in Congress – they think they should continue to do so today.
 And that's what the tobacco industry is trying to do now with not one but TWO parasitic riders.